 Normally, native speakers of French or Spanish are not admitted to the conversation courses for credit.
 Majors are required to spend one semester off campus in a study program in the target language.

 Junior-year abroad programs are available in France, Canada, Spain, Colombia, Guatemala, Costa Rica, and Germany/Austria.
+NOTE: You are required to take INCL 211 Intercultural Transition before the off campus program, and the program and courses need to be approved by your academic advisor.

 CDRP: Cross-disciplinary Research Project - A collaborative effort between the Foreign Language Department and select academic disciplines, allowing qualified students to enrich their studies in both areas through a joint research project.
 Gives one hour of credit in the foreign language, repeatable to a maximum of three.
 Credit may be applied to language majors, minors, or electives.
-Consult the Foreign Languages Department for specific guidelines and eligibility requirements.
+Consult the Foreign Languages

+Department for specific guidelines and eligibility requirements.
 Applicable CDRP courses are identified by "CDRP" in departmental course listings.
 Collaborating departments are: Business and Economics, History and Political Science, Psychology and Sociology.
 Students taking a CDRP must fill out a special form that can be obtained from the Records Office.